John Seymour Sherwood: Awards

 On the 17th April, 1942, Squadron Leader Sherwood was the leader of one of two formations of 6 Lancaster bombers detailed to deliver a low level attack in daylight on the diesel engine factory at Augsburg.
 He led the formation at very low level across 600 miles of enemy territory.
 On approaching the target heavy and accurate anti-aircraft fire was encountered.
 Nevertheless, showing fine daring and coolness, Squadron Leader Sherwood pressed home the attack at a very low level scoring hits on the factory with his bombs.
 His aircraft was then hit by anti-aircraft fire and set alight.
 He continued, however, to lead his section away from the target until his aircraft became uncontrollable.
 By his extreme devotion to duty Squadron Leader Sherwood contributed much towards the success of the operation and continued his daring leadership until his aircraft1 could no longer be flown.
 His conspicuous bravery on this occasion crowned along and distinguished career in the service of his country.

+Death

+Sherwood died from cancer in 1973.